+Although causal attribution is challenging in our context, as the political orientation of stakeholders across firms is far from randomly assigned, we take a two-pronged approach to mitigate plausible sources of confounding effects.
+First, we allow corporate PACs that differ in their historical tendencies to support Democratic, Republican Non-Objector, and Republican Objector Members of Congress to have distinct trajectories in their likelihood of giving to Republican Objectors after January 6, 2021, which may arise due to varying levels of media scrutiny based on their prior PAC contribution records (Hernandez & Yellin, 2021) as well as differing tendencies to respond to electoral swings during the 2021-22 midterm election cycle.
+Similarly, in a robustness check, we allow for firms to have different post-treatment counterfactual trends in rates of PAC contributions to Republican Objectors based on variation in their public pledges in response to the Capitol Insurrection and Twitter-based proxies of consumer ideologies.

-Although causal attribution is challenging in our context, as the political orientation of stakeholders is far from randomly assigned for firms, we strive to mitigate potential confounding factors via the inclusion of firm and sector-time fixed effects.
-Our firm fixed effects ensure that companies' baseline propensities to support Republican Objectors, whether due to instrumental reasons (such as certain Objectors being home-state representatives or chairs of key congressional committees) or non-instrumental motivations (such as ideological congruence with stakeholders), do not affect our estimates.
-Additionally, our sector-specific fixed effects help to eliminate any sector-wide market or non-market shocks that could either bolster or weaken firms' commitment to cease funding the campaigns of Republican Objectors after January 6th, 2021.
-The parallel-trends assumption underlying our regression specification posits that.
-Despite differences in stakeholders' political preferences (our key explanatory variables of interest), historical corporate PAC contribution pattens, and PAC pledges that some firms made in response to the Capitol Insurrection (the latter two are our main firm- and time- varying control variables), firms within the same sector should have the same counterfactual trends in their propensities to make PAC contributions to Republican Objectors following the Capitol
+Second, our fixed effects account for many remaining potential confounders.
+Our firm fixed effects ensure that our findings are not driven by variations in companies' baseline propensities to support Republican Objectors with PAC contributions due to instrumental motivations (e.g., certain Objectors being powerful members of key congressional committees that have regulatory authority over specific firms/industries; any long-run strategic alliances between specific firms/industries and parties or party factions).
+Additionally, our sector-specific year-quarter fixed effects help to eliminate any sector-wide market or non-market shocks that could either bolster or weaken firms' commitment to cease funding the campaigns of Republican Objectors after January 6th, 2021 (e.g., electoral turnovers and other changes in the macro non-market environment, and sector-wide market fluctuations and tendencies to engage in socio-political activism in response to salient events).

-Insurrection.
+The parallel-trends assumption underlying our regression specification posits that, notwithstanding differences in stakeholders' political preferences (our key explanatory variables of interest) and historical corporate PAC contribution pattens, firms within the same sector should have the same counterfactual trends in their propensities to make PAC contributions to Republican Objectors following the Capitol Insurrection.
 We present a placebo test for this assumption in the next section, along with our main results.